What and how to Pack?

 • Sunscreen

 • One of the best things you can pack are Shower Pouch full-size shower wipes.
 We know…there are lots of things like them, but trust us.
 Nothing is remotely as good as a Shower Pouch towel.
-BUY SHOWER POUCH BRAND TOWELS.
 They really are worth the added expense.
 Drop them in hot water for a few minutes and bam!
 A great refresher.

-You will want to bring a few things to ensure you are healthy and happy on the road.
+You may want to bring a few things to ensure you are healthy and happy on the road.
 Any change of diet can create tummy troubles:

 • Pepto Bismal tablets - Our medic suggests everyone pop one now and then to stabilize your system.
 Most minor tummy troubles are quickly fixed with a Pepto tab every morning.